 Our second set of farm accounts held at the Dales Countryside Museum belonged to Jane, known as Elizabeth, Thwaite (possibly born Wilkinson, or this surname may come from a later remarriage) who conducted a profitable dairy and poultry business from her farm up at the head of Walden at the end of the nineteenth century.

-The book we have in the collection covers Mary’s butter and cheese sales from 1894 to 1910 and her income from poultry and egg sales from 1898 to 1904.
+The book we have in the collection covers Jane’s butter and cheese sales from 1894 to 1910 and her income from poultry and egg sales from 1898 to 1904.

 Her copper plate handwriting is perhaps not as practiced as James Willis’ ( see our blog post Dairy Farm Account Books – Yorescott) but she records everything in minute and fascinating detail.